vivekkairi/run-gemini-cli/README.md

 ## Features

-- **Extensible with Tools**: Leverage Gemini's tool-calling capabilities to interact with other CLIs like the `gh` CLI for powerful automations.
+- **Extensible with Tools**: Leverage [Gemini] models' tool-calling capabilities to interact with other CLIs like the [GitHub CLI] (`gh`) for powerful automations.
-- **Customizable**: Use a `GEMINI.md` file in your repository to provide project-specific instructions and context to Gemini.
+- **Customizable**: Use a `GEMINI.md` file in your repository to provide project-specific instructions and context to [Gemini CLI].
-- **Comment-based Interaction**: Trigger workflows in issue and pull request comments.
+- **Comment-based Interaction**: Trigger workflows in issue and pull request comments by mentioning the [Gemini CLI] (e.g., `@gemini-cli /review`).

 ## Getting Started

-Before using this action, you need to:
+Before using the Gemini CLI GitHub Action, make sure to:

 1.  **Get a Gemini API Key**: Obtain your API key from [Google AI Studio].
 2.  **Add it as a GitHub Secret**: Store your API key as a secret in your